JayVish/BostonRISE/README.md

 # Boston Rise Approximal Subgraph Isomorphsim Research
-Java Code for the Greedy dense subgraph discovery algorithms.
-Provide an input file in the form of an adjacency list (edges must be given in both directions).
-One line format example: 0 4 5 6

-Specifically for KCliqueTriangle, also supply a file of all triangles in the graph by specifying the three vertices that compose it on each line.
-Ex: 4 5 6

-Finally, change the name of the file in the BufferedReader input field to match that of your own datasets.
+Java code for finding approximate isomorphisms using the Twitter EgoNetworks.

-## Twitter Ego Network Extraction
+## Twitter Ego Network Extraction Utility (CLI)
 The ExtractTwitterEgo folder provides all the relevant files one needs to produce Twitter ego networks.
 The steps to produce files are as follows:
 1. Download and open ExtractTwitterEgo
 2. Ensure you have Java as part of your PATH (Typing in java -version should be at least java version 10)